patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 <img width="1290" height="225" alt="shaderFile" src="https://github.com/user-attachments/assets/a1ffc226-a4e5-4341-a6dd-6adb9d1a89ee" />
 </details>

-This is the answer.
-Simply add any file what you want, and Visual Studio will now default the context highlighting to any GLSL shader file you put here.
+This is the solution.
+Simply add any filename here and Visual Studio will include the default highlighting syntax to your other GLSL shader files.
 <details>
 <img width="978" height="511" alt="multiples" src="https://github.com/user-attachments/assets/e2eaa340-da13-4fa2-930f-c641a0248187" />
 </details>
 If you want to stop here, save the shaderlab.json file and restart Visual Studio 2026.
 Remove all your shader files & reload them again.
-You now have your GLSL code being highlighted without any validation errors.
+You now have your GLSL code being syntax highlighted without validation errors.

 If you try adding in context keywords for GLSL such as `gl_Position, _MainTex, COLOR, Albedo, worldPos etc..`, you'll notice that they will ***NOT*** light up.
 There's a bug in the matching conditional statement with certain keywords that silently errors out.
 This is what existed for possibly 10+ years in Visual Studio IDE.

 ## *2/3* To allow all GLSL context keywords to light up, copy the rest of this portion to allow OpenGL 4.6 keywords to light up.
+Or add or remove as much as you want.
 ```
 "patterns": [
     {